Martinsos/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 ```hs
 newtype Html = Html String
 ```

+COMMENT: Explanations below feel a little complex to me.
+Terms like "types name space" and "values name space" can be pretty abstract to beginner, I think.
+  Also, type constructor and data constructor are introduced suddenly below.
+Type constructor is mixed with "type name".
+  I understand these are all complex things, but I wonder if it would be good to organize this a bit differently and make sure that terms are introduced one by one?
+  I personally loved it in another book when they first explained me terms "type constructor" and "data constructor", that helped me down the road.
+  Maybe newtype is not the best way to introduce these terms though, but `data` would be better?
+Hmmm.
+I don't have a great solution here at the moment.

 The first `Html`, to the left of the equals sign, lives in the _types_ name space, meaning that you will only see that name to the right of a